PaulBernier/factom-storage/README.md

 Factom-storage is a simple proof of concept to store and retrieve complete files in the Factom blockchain.
 That said having a blockchain storage at a fixed rate (not dependending on fluctuation of the market) is not that a crazy idea and can have some actual utility.

-Please checkout doc folder for technical details on how your documents are safely uploaded.
+Please checkout doc folder for technical details on how your documents are uploaded.

 ## Installation